jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 But the rewards are massive and more than enough reason to endure the sacrifice.
 Ali is widely considered the greatest of all time, not just because of unparalleled skill in the ring, but also his tireless work ethic, flair, and charisma.
 His quote captures how the vision of triumph at the end fuels the efforts and abnegation along the way.

 This mindset applies off the canvas too.
 In life, we must make sacrifices to attain our goals, whether that’s working harder to provide for family, or sticking to health programs to better ourselves.
-The journey is never easy, but keeping the end goal in focus makes the struggle worthwhile.
+The journey is never easy, but focusing on the end goal makes the struggle worthwhile.
 Progress demands discomfort.
 And boxing epitomizes the emotional and mental breakthroughs that come from persisting through hardship with purpose.

 ## Ed Latimore's boxing quotes on training and learning the sweet science